 The site has plenty of parking for cars and minibuses close to the camping area, and on arrival and at departure some vehicles will be permitted to drive to the camping area to load/unload heavy equipment if required.
 Coaches are able to access the Park although they cannot enter the Spree site itself; it is a short walk to carry hand luggage from the coach drop-off point to the camping area and Spree staff will assist by transporting heavy cases/equipment if needs be.

 Groups may arrive at the Spree site from 4 pm onwards on the Friday afternoon.
-We also encourage groups to put up tents from mid-morning if possible.
+We also encourage groups to put up tents from mid-morning if possible - or even on the Thursday evening!
 The first main event on the programme will take place in the amphitheatre (or amphitheatre marquee if wet) at about 9:00 pm on the Friday evening.
 Spree finishes at 2:30 pm on the Sunday.

 Spree SW provides 24-hour first aid cover.

 Leaders who haven't been to Spree SW before will find it helpful to download the 'Spree SW Leaders' Guide' from the Downloads page.

 The aim of Spree is to provide a good mix of fun, excitement and spiritual challenge for every young person that comes along.

 Supervised activities are provided throughout the weekend, but outside of these activities the responsibility for supervising young people belongs to the leaders of their group.
 If leaders/helpers bring their own children aged under 8 they must supervise them the whole time – we do not provide any supervision for under 8s.